You can't predict the future with absolute certainty.

 I have absolute faith in her ability to get the job done.

 When it comes to using computers, I'm an absolute beginner.

 The country is ruled by an absolute dictator.

-Middle English absolut, from Anglo-French, from Latin absolutus, from past participle of absolvere to set free, absolve
+Middle English absolut, borrowed from Latin absolūtus, from past participle of absolvere "to set free, acquit, finish, complete" — more at absolve